Resident Meetings

 • Findings from meetings

-Through meeting and discussing we’ve been able to identify key issues; those which are most pressing and affect the widest number of residents.
+Through meeting we’ve been able to get a picture of the broad range of issues experienced on the estate and identify key common issues; prioritising those which are most pressing and affect the widest number of residents.

-Dissatisfaction regards the management of the estate by Southern Housing and maintenance by United Living is at a high, and continues to rise.
-Continuing lack of engagement and inadequate action is creating serious problems.
+There are high levels of dissatisfaction regards the management and maintenance of the estate by Southern Housing.
+Communication failures and inadequate action create serious and worsening problems.
 Residents report feeling unsafe, ignored and frustrated.

 We share our experiences and connect to our neighbours.
 We gain knowledge from one another and develop awareness of what’s happening across the estate - the first step towards creating change.
-We’ve picked up local wisdom, tips and techniques, while supporting one another.
-We all benefit from the spectrum of skills held by people that live on this estate.
+We share local wisdom, tips and techniques, while supporting one another.
+We all benefit from the spectrum of skills held by people in the estate community.